canonical/nvme-tcp-poc/README.md

 Then navigate to "Boot Manager" and select the "UEFI NVMeOF Linux" entry.
 If the entry does not appear, go back, select "Reset" and start mashing the ESC key again.

 ## Known issues

- * "When installing the target VM, the installer waits for me to select a language instead of running automatically.".
-This should be addressed by installing the virtinst package from the [ogayot/nvme-o-tcp PPA](https://launchpad.net/~ogayot/+archive/ubuntu/nvme-o-tcp).
-See [LP:#2073461](https://bugs.launchpad.net/ubuntu/+source/virt-manager/+bug/2073461).

  * Installing dracut removes the `ubuntu-server` metapackage.
 There is no workaround or fix for now but it should not affect the usability of the installed system.
  * The initiator VM takes forever to shutdown.
 There is no workaround or fix for now.
 You can use the "Force Off" button with virt-manager.